CDCgov/SARS-CoV-2_Sequencing/README.md

 ---

-## Submitting Your Sequence Data to Public Repositories
+# Submitting to Public Sequence Repositories

 ### Sequence accessioning and naming conventions